Data Privacy Notice

 - Who we are and what we do

-All About Freight Limited is a same day courier service based company operating from Lynworth Bungalow, High Street, Twyning, GL20 6DE.
+All About Freight Limited is a same day courier service based company operating from 17 High Street, Upton-Upon-Severn, WR8 0HJ.
 We offer freight forwarding services for companies and individuals covering everything from urgent same day deliveries to overnight shipments.

 - the first point of contact for data protection